Chao Shou-po: Teaching, writing and publications

 Chao has devoted quite a lot of time to teaching at the universities in Taiwan since he returned to Taiwan after his completion of doctoral education in the United States.
-He was a Professor of Law at the Central Police College from 1972 to 1977, teaching Constitution, International Law and Criminal Law.
+He was a professor of law at the Central Police College from 1972 to 1977, teaching constitution, international law and criminal law.

-When he began his governmental service in the 1970s, he continued his teaching as an adjunct professor in several universities including the Tunghai University and National Chung Hsing University in Taichung, National Chengchi University, National Taiwan Normal University and National Taiwan University in Taipei, teaching Private International Law, Public International Law, Commercial Law, Labor Law, Labor Policy, Constitution and Human Resources Development and Management.
+When he began his governmental service in the 1970s, he continued his teaching as an adjunct professor in several universities including Tunghai University and National Chung Hsing University in Taichung, National Chengchi University, National Taiwan Normal University and National Taiwan University in Taipei, teaching private international law, public international law, commercial law, labor law, labor policy, constitution and human resources development and management.

-Since 2002, Chao has taught at the Graduate School of Management of I-Shou University in Kaohsiung as a Chair Professor.
-He has also taught International Criminal Law at the Institute of the Law of Sea of the National Taiwan Ocean University in Keelung and the Doctorate Program of Department of Industrial Education of the National Changhua University of Education in Changhua in central Taiwan.
+Since 2002, Chao has taught at the Graduate School of Management of I-Shou University in Kaohsiung as a chair professor.
+He has also taught international criminal law at the Institute of the Law of Sea of the National Taiwan Ocean University in Keelung and the Doctorate Program of the Department of Industrial Education of the National Changhua University of Education in Changhua in central Taiwan.

 Chao has published many articles regarding social welfare, labor policy, labor law, international law, criminal law and has written and published in Chinese the following books: (1.)
-A Comparative Study of Choice of Law Rules Concerning Domestic Relations in Conflict of Laws （1977）; (2.)
-Law and Innovation（1980）; (3.)
-Social Policy, Family Welfare and Community Development（1986）; (4.)
-Social Problems and Social Welfare（1990）; (5.)
-Labor Policy and Labor Problems（1992）;(6.)
-The Winning Philosophy of Life Management（2004）；(7.)
+A Comparative Study of Choice of Law Rules Concerning Domestic Relations in Conflict of Laws (1977); (2.)
+Law and Innovation (1980); (3.)
+Social Policy, Family Welfare and Community Development (1986); (4.)
+Social Problems and Social Welfare (1990); (5.)
+Labor Policy and Labor Problems (1992); (6.)
+The Winning Philosophy of Life Management (2004); (7.)
 Getting Involved─My Recollections & Observations of Studying in U.S., Now & Then (2004); (8.)
 My European Diary—What I Saw and Thought of My 13 Trips to Europe for the Past 30 Years (2005); (9.)
-Appointment with the Youth—Chao Shou-po Talks with Experts on Youth Problems (2005); (10.).The Critical Moments in My 70 Years of Life—A Memoir (2011) and (11.)
-Notes on Scouting—My Experiences in and Observations on the Scout Movement(2012).Mr.
-Chao now is writing books on International Criminal Law, International Labor Law and Comparative Industrial Relations.
+Appointment with the Youth—Chao Shou-po Talks with Experts on Youth Problems (2005); (10.)
+The Critical Moments in My 70 Years of Life—A Memoir (2011); and (11.)
+Notes on Scouting—My Experiences in and Observations on the Scout Movement (2012).
+Chao is now writing books on international criminal law, international labor law and comparative industrial relations.